inf16nyu/home/labs/README.md

 ## IPython Notebook

 If you haven't used IPython notebook before, its great.
-It allows you to have a persistant python interpreter session (akin to MATLAB) that may be embellished with latex, comments, plots generated from the data.
+It allows you to have a persistant python interpreter session (akin to MATLAB) that may be embellished with latex, comments, plots generated from data etc.
 I'll use it for some small demonstrations and for visualizations.
 Feel free to clone this repository and play around with the ipython notebooks.

 ### What do I need to run the notebooks?